 Let’s take a look at the differences between C and C++ in detail, and then determine which is right for you.

-It’s important to note that since C++ is a superset of C, most C code can be run on a C++ compiler.
+It’s important to note that since C++ is a superset of C, you can run most C code on a C++ compiler.
 However, C++ cannot usually run on a normal C compiler.
 This means that if you wanted to, you could code in C on a C++ compiler.
 Syntactically C++ is everything that C is plus (plus) more.

 C++ adds classes and object-oriented programming to the C language.
 As an object-oriented language, C++ has the ability to use data encapsulation and information hiding.
 Variables that were visible in C can now be hidden inside a class that only certain functions can access.

-Because of this, C++ has much better data security over C, the latter having public variables that can be accessed by malicious code.
+Because of this, C++ has much better data security over C, the latter having public variables that malicious code can access.

-While both languages are statically typed, C only has support for primitive predefined data types, and those data types don’t include (shockingly) boolean or string data types.
+While both languages are statically typed, C only has support for primitive predefined data types.
+Those data types don’t include (shockingly) boolean or string data types.
 In C++, one can create user-defined data types along with the same primitives that exist in C (and, of course, boolean and string types).

 C++ also supports operator overloading and function overloading, which gives developers the ability to assign a custom definition to certain operators, data, and functions.
 C++ also uses inline functions (over macro functions) for organization, try and catch blocks for error handling, and reference variables.
 C includes none of these features.

 One of the main benefits of C is its direct control over memory and hardware.
-As a superset, C++ has the same control with easier tools to give programmers even more control, or even easier tools that give up that control.
+As a superset, C++ has the same control with easier tools to give programmers even more control.
 Therefore, one benefit to learning C would be learning the hard way to do things, but having more control over what you do later.

-C is a procedural language designed with a top-down approach in mind, allowing developers to design the top-level elements and structures before moving on to the smaller inner workings.
+C is a procedural language designed with a top-down approach in mind.
+This allows developers to design the top-level elements and structures before moving on to the smaller inner workings.
 This is an easy to comprehend structure and results in organized programs.

-C++, on the other hand, is designed with an opposite approach: bottom-up.
-Like most object-oriented languages, a designer typically designs multifunctional modules that will be later used when designing the main function of the program.
+C++, on the other hand, is a bottom-up programming language.
+Like most object-oriented languages, a designer typically designs multifunctional modules intended for use when designing the main function of the program.
 This approach is more difficult to organize but results in more modular code and a final product that’s easier to use and modify.

 Neither of these approaches is better than the other.
 They really come down to preference, and skilled programmers can use either to create a useful and functional program.
-That said, bottom-up is usually better for teams and top-down for individuals; and bottom-up can tend to be messier than the organized by default top-down.
+That said, bottom-up is usually better for teams and top-down for individuals.
+Bottom-up can tend to be messier than the organized by default top-down.

 Despite the fact that C++ has all of these features, C is still in use today.
 This is because C is lower level, and therefore smaller and faster.
 As much of the Windows OS is written in C++, many parts of its core components are made in C for the extra speed.
 C is a good choice for embedded systems because of this extra performance.

-C++, on the other hand, is still blazingly fast and is the first choice for systems that require speed but still need the functionality that C++ offers.
+C++, on the other hand, is still blazingly fast.
+It is the first choice for systems that require speed but still need the functionality that C++ offers.
 Fields like AAA game design and networking use C++ because it’s fast, but it still retains higher level features that make development realistically possible.

 C++ is a superset of C. C++ is object-oriented, bottom-up, and includes many high-level features.
 C is low level, procedural, and top-down.
 C is still in use because it is slightly faster and smaller than C++.